11 most charming coastal towns in New England: Maine, Massachusetts, and more

 Step into the world of gilded mansions and Gatsby-style glamour in Newport, Rhode Island.
 But the town is much more than tours of the Breakers or the Elms.
 Go mansion-spotting by walking the scenic 3.5-mile Cliff Walk or drive into town for the International Tennis Hall of Fame.
 If you have budding music lovers in the family, don’t miss the annual Jazz Festival or Folk Festival, which both take place every summer.

-Where to Stay in Newport
+Where to stay in Newport

 Stay at your own stately home at one of Newport’s historic inns, like the iconic Castle Hill Inn.
 For more townhouse-style living, go downtown at the Newport Bay Club and Hotel, walking distance to plenty of restaurants, museums, and shops.